-sustained from Hurricanes Wilma and Katrina.
+Lodging is not currently available in Everglades National Park.
+Flamingo Lodge is permanently closed due to the damage sustained from Hurricanes Wilma and Katrina; however, 24 cottages and 40 eco-tents are set to open in Flamingo December 2019 (as is a restaurant).
 Lodging is available in the nearby communities of Homestead, Florida City and the greater Miami area.
 Contact the Tropical Everglades Visitor Association at (800) 388-9669 or the Homestead and Florida City Chamber of Commerce at (305) 247-2332 for more information.